hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

 cli% setsys AllowDomainUsersAffectNoDomain hostonly
 ```

+Next steps would involve creating a `StorageClass` with the "virtualDomain" parameter set to the domain name.
+The credentials in the `Secret` should refer to the user assigned to the domain.

+!!! important "Pro tip"
+    A host can only belong to one domain.
+Hence using multiple `StorageClasses` to create tenant separation will only work if the hosts are separated per `StorageClass` [using CSI topology](../../using.md#topology_and_volumebindingmode).
+Further, if it's expected to create multiple virtual domains serving different DNS domains where users are expected to have identical hostnames, i.e "my-compute-1", there will be a name collision where only the existing host will be honored.
+This problem will surface intermittently as hosts are created and deleted on the array as needed during normal operations.
+Consider using hashed hostnames (explained in [the Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver#configuration-and-installation)) if naming collisions might become an issue.

+##### Virtual Domains with HPE CSI Driver v3.2.0 or Earlier

-Hosts can be created manually at any point using the `createhost` command or other means on the array either from the user domain directly or from the global domain.
+Once the previous steps have been completed, hosts can be created manually at any point using the `createhost` command or other means on the array either from the user domain directly or from the global domain.

 !!! caution "Important"
     From HPE CSI Driver 3.0.0 and newer the hostnames needs to be prefixed with the protocol name, such as "iqn" for iSCSI, "nqntcp" for NVMe/TCP and "wwn" for Fibre Channel, i.e "iqn-myhost" where "myhost" is the host name found in the `HPENodeInfos` `CustomResourceDefinition`.
 The total string length may not exceed 27 characters.

-The next steps involve installing the HPE CSI Driver for Kubernetes with `disableHostDeletion` set to `true`.
+The next steps involve installing the HPE CSI Driver for Kubernetes with "disableHostDeletion" set to "true".
 The steps to supply the parameter depends on if the Helm chart or Operator is being used.

 - Helm chart install from [ArtifactHub.io](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
 - Operator install for [OpenShift](../../partners/redhat_openshift/index.md).

 Once the CSI driver is installed and running, [add an HPE storage backend](../../deployment.md#add_an_hpe_storage_backend) with the credentials provided in the steps above.

-!!! note
-    Remote Copy Groups managed by the CSP have not been tested with Virtual Domains at this time.

 ### Limitations

 These are the generally known limitation of the CSP.

-- The CSP has been tested using iSCSI with up to 250 `VolumeAttachments` per compute node.
-HPE recommends not exceeding 200 `VolumeAttachments` per node and leave headroom for emergencies.
-It's always recommended to test the upper bounds before deploying to production.
-Increasing the "maxVolumesPerNode" parameter from the default of 100 is explained in the [Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
-The default limit of 100 has been tested and is supported with FC, iSCSI and NVMe/TCP.
+- The CSP supports up to 1000 `VolumeAttachments` per node with iSCSI and FC.
+NVMe/TCP has a platform limitation of 256.
+See [VolumeAttachment Limitations](../../index.md#volumeattachment_limitations) for more details.
+- Increasing the "maxVolumesPerNode" parameter in the Helm chart above 253 will start LUN enumeration for the CSP at 255 for iSCSI and FC.
+Ensure your FC HBA is configured to enumerate LUNs above 255.
 - Compute node hostnames may not exceed 27 characters.
 The storage platform limitation is 31 characters.
 Since HPE CSI Driver 3.0.0, the node name has a protocol prefix such as "nqntcp-", "iqn-" or "wwn-".
 Further, the CSP truncates the domain name from the Kubernetes node name.
 Make sure node uniqueness is in the beginning of the hostname to avoid problems.
+From CSI driver v3.3.0 it's possible to hash the node names during [Helm chart install](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver).
+Using hashed names is limited to greenfield Kubernetes clusters with no existing `VolumeAttachments`.
 - IPv6 may only be used for iSCSI and API endpoint access.
 IPv6 addressing may not be used for NVMe/TCP, native NFS or replication.
 - Inline ephemeral volumes are not supported by the CSP due to a constraint in the naming translation.
+- Making `PVC` annotations for mutations of RCGs is not supported with Virtual Domains at this time.

 ## VLUN Templates